DGBQ/HubitatProjects-Public/README.md

 ---

 ### 🐞 Reporting Bugs
-- For issues or bugs, use the **GitHub Issues** page of the specific project.
+For issues and bugs, please use the [GitHub Issues](https://github.com/your-repo/google-pollen-forecaster/issues) page rather than the Hubitat Community forums.
+This ensures issues are tracked, discussed, and resolved in an organized manner.

+- Provide a clear description of the issue.
+- Include relevant screenshots, logs, or steps to reproduce.
+- Check existing issues to avoid duplicates.

-  💬 Kindly avoid posting bug reports directly in the Hubitat Community thread — it helps keep discussions organized and ensures your report is properly tracked and resolved.
+>💬 Kindly avoid posting bug reports directly in the Hubitat Community
+>thread — it helps keep discussions organized and ensures your report is properly
-- Follow Hubitat conventions and include clear, well-commented code.
-- Review the 📄 Contributing Guide for process and style rules.
+>tracked and resolved.

 ---